Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

 5. Now the features have been matched, we need to filter the result (Steps `[37]` & `[38]`).
 We want to limit the number of false-positives: Only small distances are valid.
 Create two variables to store the smallest and largest distance between two features of `matches`.
     - We will only consider matches whose distance is less than a given threshold, e.g. `threshold = min_dist + (max_dist - min_dist) / 2.0`.
     - __IN YOUR REPORT, USE `cv::drawMatches` TO SHOW THE GOOD MATCHES (Step `[39]`).__
     *Drawing the good matches will help you in adjusting the threshold (if needed, of course).
-You could even add a slider (trackbar) to do it interactively.*.
+You could even add a slider (trackbar) to do it interactively*.
     - Compile.
     - Test your program.